The Man Standing Next: Plot

-Park Yong-gak, a former KCIA director, testifies against the South Korean President, Park, in a United States Senate Committee investigation.
+Park Yong-gak, a former KCIA director, testifies against South Korean President Park in a United States Senate Committee investigation.
 With the threat of Park publishing his manuscript on the regime, President Park of South Korea sends Kim Gyu-pyeong, the current KCIA Director to stop Park Yong-gak from publishing his manuscript.
 Kim goes to Washington, where the two meet and Kim demands the manuscript from Park.
 Park Yong-gak hands it over but implies the president's corruption by suggesting that President Park is being financially backed by offshore Swiss accounts.

 With his mission accomplished, Kim returns to South Korea and consequently, faces conflict with Kwak Sang-cheo, President Park's bodyguard.
 A wiretapping plot on the president is discovered and Kim becomes suspicious of a professor who is present at the search in the President's office.
 Through interrogation, Kim finds out that a KCIA agent has acted without orders from him.
 He sends an agent, Ham Dae-yong, to Paris to further investigate the situation.

 In Paris, through means of wiretapping, Ham discovers that the KCIA agent was not acting on his own, but rather under orders from Kwak.
 Through this, it is discovered that Kwak has ordered the assassination of ex-Director Park, who will be visiting Paris.
 It is during this time that President Park gives Director Kim the freedom to do what he wishes with the ex-Director.
 Kim, not to be outdone by Kwak, resolves to have Park Yong-gak killed.

-In Paris, two different teams both with the aim of assassinating ex-Director Park prepare to kill him.
+In Paris, two different teams both to assassinate ex-director Park prepare to kill him.
 Kwak's team seeks to lure Park into his room, while Kim's team seeks to kidnap him and then kill him.
-With the help of Park Yong-gak's aide, Deborah Shim, who is used as bait, Director Kim's team is able to nab ex-Director Park first, driving him out of Paris.
-However, Park is able to momentarily escape to a nearby town but is tracked down by Ham, who promptly kills him and disposes of his body.
+With the help of Park Yong-gak's aide, Deborah Shim, who is used as bait, Director Kim's team can nab ex-Director Park first, driving him out of Paris.
+However, Park can momentarily escape to a nearby town but is tracked down by Ham, who promptly kills him.
+He disposed of Park Yong-gak's body to ground up in a hammer mill which is a grinder at a chicken farm and turned into chicken feed.

 Park is displeased with Kim's handling, however, noting that Kim didn't solve the problem of apparently stolen finances that were procured by Park Yong-gak.
 Kim's friendship with President Park deteriorates further as a result and Park begins distrusting Kim.
 Kim, who is deeply torn by the killing, as the ex-Director was his friend, begins to break down under stress.